-A year and a half ago I wrote an article called “Why I’m not a Non-Diet Dietitian.”
-It’s not the most read post on the blog, but it is something that I’m proud of since I consider myself to be a poor writer and I believe that it is the only long-form piece of writing I have done that has had a major impact on a number of people.
+A year and a half ago I wrote an article called “Why I’m Not a Non-Diet Dietitian.”
+It’s not the most-read post on this blog, but it is something that I’m proud of since I consider myself to be a poor writer and I believe that it is the only long-form piece of writing I have done that has had a major impact on a number of people.

 I believe that it is the interventions used that are flawed, rather than people inherently not being able to succeed with weight-loss.
-And I think that it is okay for dietitians to be talking about deliberately aiming for weight-loss as one of many approaches to improving overall health.
+And I think that it is okay for dietitians to be talking about deliberately aiming for weight-loss as part of one of many approaches to improving overall health.

 Feedback on the Original Article

-When I wrote the article, I was actually pretty concerned about getting a lot of criticism from particularly passionate HAES practitioners.
+When I wrote the article, I was actually pretty concerned about getting a lot of criticism from, particularly passionate HAES practitioners.
 I know I’m not alone with this fear.
 I don’t know what percentage of dietitians lean strongly towards HAES principles, but I feel like the ones who do often are more passionate about having a voice and sharing their messages than those who aren’t.

-With these dietitians the emphasis still isn’t necessarily on weight-loss.
+With these dietitians, the emphasis still isn’t necessarily on weight-loss.
 Often, they are looking at similar non-weight related factors and areas of the diet to improve the client’s quality of life.
 The only major difference I see is instead of a weight-neutral approach, they are still aiming for weight-loss as one of the pieces of the puzzle to aid in certain aspects of health.

 Why am I Writing a Part 2?